 Usually, AWS SCT recommends converting the unsupported data types to VARCHAR with appropriate length.
 For example, INTERVAL DAY (p) TO SECOND (f) should be converted to VARCHAR (27) because the maximum number of symbols in that interval is 27.

-If the BLOB/CLOB data types are used in the source DW, there is no equivalent for those types in Redshift.
+If you use the BLOB/CLOB data types in the source DW, SCT cannot find an equivalent for those types in Redshift.
 In this case, we recommend to upload the LOBs in S3 and use the link to it in the table’s column.
 The default solution is to convert LOBs to VARCHAR and generate Action Item flag for each instance, so, the data manipulation could be performed later, during actual data migration process.

 Converting objects, the most important thing to consider are the optimization parameters (such as sort keys and distribution keys).
 Read more about the DW optimization strategies in our upcoming blog posts.